Avi-Meshulam/MyLibrary/README.md

 ### Features/Technologies/Tools:
 + WPF
 + Object Oriented Programming
-+ 3 Layers Design
++ 3 Layers Architecture
 + Interfaces & Generics
-+ Observable Collections & Events
++ Custom Observable Collections
-+ UI components reuse
++ Custom 'Window' objects
-+ Data Grids
++ Data Grids & Filtering
-+ Filtering
 + Toolbars
-+ User Permissions
++ User & Permissions
++ Binary Serialization
 + Isolated Storage
-+ Binary Serialization

 ### Login Instructions
-+ On first launch user name & password will be auto filled with admin/admin.
++ On first launch, user name & password will be auto filled with admin/admin.
 + On the top-right corner you will see a "Generate Demo Data" button - click it to load demo data.
-+ "Generate Demo Data" button will be displayed only as long as there's no data in storage.
+The button apears only as long as there's no data in storage.
+Demo data includes, among the rest, 20 usersusers, with the following credentials:
-+ "Generate Demo Data" button creates 20 users: user[01-20]/pass[01-20] respectively.
++ User name: "user{01-20}"
++ Password: "pass{01-20}"

 ### Business Logic Highlights
 #### Models - Overview